GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 All the above methods return a @ref BansheeEngine::MonoMethod "MonoMethod" object.

 ## MonoMethod {#scripting_a_c}
-This class provides information about about a managed method, as well as giving you multiple ways of invoking it.
+This class provides information about about a managed method, as well as giving you multiple ways of invoking it (it allows you to call C# methods from C++).

 To invoke a method you may use multiple approaches:
  - @ref BansheeEngine::MonoMethod::invoke "MonoMethod::invoke" - Calls the exact method on a specific managed object, with the provided parameters.
-We'll take about how managed objects are referenced in native code later, as well as how passing data between C++ and managed code works.
+We'll see how are managed objects referenced in native code later, as well as how passing data between C++ and managed code works.
  - @ref BansheeEngine::MonoMethod::invokeVirtual "MonoMethod::invokeVirtual" - Calls the method polymorphically.
 Determines the actual type of the provided managed object instance and calls an overriden method if available.
- - @ref BansheeEngine::MonoMethod::getThunk const "MonoMethod::getThunk" - Returns a C++ function pointer accepting a managed object, zero or more parameters and an exception object.
+ - @ref BansheeEngine::MonoMethod::getThunk "MonoMethod::getThunk" - Returns a C++ function pointer accepting a managed object, zero or more parameters and an exception object.
 You can then call the function pointer like you would a C++ function.
 This is equivalent to @ref BansheeEngine::MonoMethod::invoke "MonoMethod::invoke" but is significantly faster.
 A helper method @ref BansheeEngine::MonoUtil::invokeThunk<T, Args> "MonoUtil::invokeThunk" is provided - it is suggested you use it instead of calling thunks manually (it handles exceptions internally).

 When calling static methods you should provide a null value for the managed object instance.

 ## MonoField {#scripting_a_d}
-Similar to methods, field information can be retrieved from @ref BansheeEngine::MonoClass "MonoClass" by calling @ref BansheeEngine::MonoClass::getField "MonoClass::getField" or @ref BansheeEngine::MonoClass::getAllFields "MonoClass::getAllFields".
+Similar to methods, field information can be retrieved from a @ref BansheeEngine::MonoClass "MonoClass" object by calling @ref BansheeEngine::MonoClass::getField "MonoClass::getField" or @ref BansheeEngine::MonoClass::getAllFields "MonoClass::getAllFields".
 The returned value is a @ref BansheeEngine::MonoField "MonoField" which provides information about the field and allows you to retrieve and set values in the field using @ref BansheeEngine::MonoField::getValue "MonoField::getValue" / @ref BansheeEngine::MonoField::setValue "MonoField::setValue".
 This works similar to how methods are invoked and is explained in more detail later.

 ## MonoProperty {#scripting_a_e}
-Properties are very similar to fields, retrieved from @ref BansheeEngine::MonoClass "MonoClass" by calling @ref BansheeEngine::MonoClass::getProperty "MonoClass::getProperty".
-The returned value is a @ref BansheeEngine::MonoProperty "MonoProperty" which provides information about the property and allows you to retrieve and set values in it.
+Properties are very similar to fields, retrieved from a @ref BansheeEngine::MonoClass "MonoClass" object by calling @ref BansheeEngine::MonoClass::getProperty "MonoClass::getProperty".
+The returned value is a @ref BansheeEngine::MonoProperty "MonoProperty" which provides information about the property and allows you to retrieve and set values on it.
 The main difference is that properties in C# can be indexed (like arrays) and therefore a two set of set/get methods are provided, one accepting an index and other one not.
 It's up to the user to know which one to call.
 The methods are @ref BansheeEngine::MonoProperty::get "MonoProperty::get" / @ref BansheeEngine::MonoProperty::set "MonoProperty::set" and @ref BansheeEngine::MonoProperty::getIndexed "MonoProperty::getIndexed" / @ref BansheeEngine::MonoProperty::setIndexed "MonoProperty::setIndexed".

 ## Attributes {#scripting_a_f}
 Attributes provide data about a class, method or field provided at runtime, which usually allows such objects to be specialized in some regard.
 Attributes don't have their own wrapper, because they are esentially normal managed objects and you can work with them as such.

 To retrieve a list of attributes from a class use @ref BansheeEngine::MonoClass::getAllAttributes() "MonoClass::getAllAttributes", which returns a list of @ref BansheeEngine::MonoClass "MonoClass" objects that identify the attribute types.
-To get the actual object instance of the attribute you may call @ref BansheeEngine::MonoClass::getAttribute "MonoClass::getAttribute" with the wanted attribute @ref BansheeEngine::MonoClass "MonoClass".
-After that you can call methods, work with field values and other, same as you would with a normal object.
+To get the actual object instance of the attribute you may call @ref BansheeEngine::MonoClass::getAttribute "MonoClass::getAttribute" with the wanted attribute's @ref BansheeEngine::MonoClass "MonoClass".
+After that you can call methods, work with field values and other, same as you would with a normal managed object (described below).

 Attributes can also be retrieved from a @ref BansheeEngine::MonoMethod "MonoMethod" using @ref BansheeEngine::MonoMethod::getAttribute "MonoMethod::getAttribute", or from @ref BansheeEngine::MonoField "MonoField" using @ref BansheeEngine::MonoField::getAttribute "MonoField::getAttribute".